Getting down ‘n’ detailed with Kubrick’s claustrophobic cinema classic The Shining, and comparing the source novel by Stephen King.

 None of this happens in the film because the boiler is never mentioned.
 And rather than fire, it’s ice that ends the movie.

-When Jack comes after his family, Danny escape to the hedge maze and tricks Jack into getting lost.
+Danny escapes to the hedge maze and tricks Jack into getting lost.
 While Wendy and Danny neatly escape in Hallorann’s snow truck, Jack simply freezes to death.

 The hotel survives them all.
 And, according to the final close-up of an old photo, Jack lives on as one more ghost.